Speak to a local memory care advisor 24/7: (888) 595-9951

 While Mcintosh, Minnesota, offers some of the more affordable memory care options in the region, it still reflects the state's general pricing trends for specialized care.
 The costs are higher than other types of senior living in Mcintosh, due to the specialized services and supervision needed for those with memory-related illnesses.

-Poplar Meadows Of Mcintosh specializes in providing memory care services in Polk county, Minnesota.
-Poplar Meadows Of Mcintosh offers luxurious amenities that include monitoring of medications, a pet friendly environment and activities and programs that lower anxiety to any seniors who reside in Mcintosh, MN and nearby areas.
-Poplar Meadows Of Mcintosh is located at 325 Scots Avenue Se, 56556 zip code and can possibly allow Medicaid and Medicare to pay for some fees associated with its care.
+Poplar Meadows Of Mcintosh specializes in providing Alzheimer’s care in Polk county, Minnesota.
+Poplar Meadows Of Mcintosh provides luxurious amenities that include community dining, a homey design that facilitates friendships and on-site occupational and physical therapy services to any seniors with dementia who reside in Mcintosh, MN and nearby areas.
+Poplar Meadows Of Mcintosh is located at 325 Scots Avenue Se, 56556 zip code and can possibly allow Medicaid and Medicare to pay for some costs associated with its care.

-Seniors looking for dementia and Alzheimer’s care in Erskine, Minnesota will find The Country Place Apartments, a memory care home located at 23110 347th Street Se in 56535 zip code area that offers amenities such as faith-based services, emergency call response system and dining assistance during meals.
+Older adults with dementia looking for dementia and Alzheimer’s care in Erskine, Minnesota will find The Country Place Apartments, a memory care facility situated at 23110 347th Street Se in 56535 zip code area which offers amenities such as encouraged family participation, weight gain and loss management and memory games and other activities.
 The Country Place Apartments has a Minnesota license # of 30716.

 When seeking memory care services in McIntosh, Minnesota, understanding how to cover the costs is crucial for families and caregivers.
 Memory care, often provided in specialized facilities, helps individuals with Alzheimer's, dementia, or other cognitive impairments manage daily living activities.
 The expenses associated with memory care can be substantial, so exploring financial options is important.